t0mer/Wazy/README.md

 ### Docker

-Certi is a docker based application that can be installed using docker compose:
+Wazy is a docker based application that can be installed using docker compose:
 ```
 version: "3.6"
 services: